DCO | Digital Cooperation Organization

 • Few robust and ambitious cooperation mechanisms: The current state of digital cooperation is inadequate, with conversations about digital transformation often dominated by the developed world and Big Tech, excluding poorer countries, small and medium- sized enterprises, marginalized groups and other stakeholders with limited budgets and expertise.

-The DCO launched the Bridging the Gap Report, highlighting the need for greater international, multilateral cooperation to close the digital divide and ensure all nations can benefit from digital economies.
+The Report highlights the need for greater international, multilateral cooperation to close the digital divide and ensure all nations can benefit from digital economies.

 The report draws on an extensive global consultation with experts from multiple sectors and regions, that was undertaken by the DCO as part of its mission to empower member states to develop their digital economies and create prosperity and growth.
 Included in the report is an in-depth look at the challenges facing nations, especially smaller and developing nations, to gaining equal access to digital economies, and a review of some of the initiatives that are helping to bridge the digital divide.